deNBI/simpleVMWorkshop/Readme.md

 ### Part 4: Inspect your generated data via a research environment

-In the last part you will start a virtual machine with a research environment installed like RStudio or Jupyter notebook via VSCode.
+In the last part you will start a virtual machine with a RStudio research environment installed.

 **[Go to the fourth part](part4.md)**